 You can automate your retirement and college savings too.

 Since I’m self-employed, I don’t have a company 401(k) I can use to save.
 Instead, I park my retirement savings in a SEP IRA.

 I make regular deposits automatically each month to my account, and I bump up my savings with extra deposits every few months through the year.
 I do the same with the 529 accounts I’m using to save for college for my kids.

-If you have to start with a $10 automatic transfer from checking to savings once a week, then so be it.
+If you have to start with a $10 automatic transfer from checking to savings once a week, that’s fine.
 You can work on raising that amount gradually and in the meantime, you’re growing your savings cushion.

-3. Track your spending.
+3. Track your spending

 A budget is really just a plan for managing your money and it has two sides: the money coming in and the money going out.